jomatt/spring-boot-multitenant-sample/README.md

 This sample app uses the [Spring Boot starter library from Quantics](https://github.com/quantics-io/multitenant-oauth2-spring-boot-starter) which contains all the configuration options that are required to build a multi-tenant Spring Boot application.

-In addition to the final sample, there are two minimal working examples in this repo:
+There are two working examples in this repo which can be activated via Spring profiles:

 | Spring Profile                                         | Tenant resolution mode            |
 |--------------------------------------------------------|-----------------------------------|